YGG458/FlaskMongoTest/README.md

 You can download docker at the following https://docs.docker.com/get-docker/ Once you download and install it, open it and ensure it is running whenever you are developing your code.

-# Step 2: Clone this repo
+# Step 2: Clone this repo and set you MongoDBURI

-Clone this repo
+Clone this repo and add 'MONGODB_URI'="YOUR_URI" to your computer's environment

 # Step 3: Run the container